CST BLOG: Lab Expectations

 Confocal IF analysis of HeLa cells fixed with formaldehyde (left) or methanol (right) using Keratin 8/18 (C51) Mouse mAb #4546 (green, upper row) or AIF (D39D2) XP® Rabbit mAb #5318 (green, lower row).
 Red = Propidium Iodide (PI)/RNase Staining Solution #4087.

-If you are multiplexing with antibodies that call for different CST protocols (IF Standard vs. IF Methanol or IF Methanol-perm), you may need to prioritize which antibody to use at its optimal conditions.
-Performing a small-scale test run comparing different protocols may be informative before scaling up your experiments.
+If you are multiplexing with antibodies that call for different CST protocols, you may need to prioritize which antibody to use at its optimal conditions.
+Performing a small-scale test run to compare different protocols may be informative before scaling up your experiments.

 If a crosslinking fixative is used, the plasma membrane will still be intact, making intracellular targets inaccessible to antibodies.
 Therefore, permeabilization should be performed after crosslinking fixation unless your antibodies recognize extracellular epitopes.
-CST’s IF Standard protocol incorporates Triton X-100 permeabilization after fixation with the blocking step (see next section).
-Triton and other detergents such as NP-40, TWEEN, Saponin, Digitonin and DOTMAC remove different molecules from cellular membranes and create variable “pore” sizes to allow antibody access.
+Our IF Standard Protocol incorporates Triton X-100 permeabilization after fixation with the blocking step.
+Triton and other detergents such as NP-40, TWEEN, Saponin, Digitonin, and DOTMAC remove different molecules from cellular membranes and create variable “pore” sizes to allow antibody access.

 As with fixation, the optimal permeabilization method varies depending on the antibody.
 Consult our product datasheet for the recommended method, or contact CST if you have questions.

 Have you ever wondered how we come up with our recommended antibody dilutions?
-Check back in the coming weeks for Part Four!
+Read the final post in this series Part 4: Antibody Dilution and Incubation Conditions.

 Additional Resources: